+SAVI Indicators

+Data Years: 1988 - 2009

 Reporting Levels: Indy Neighborhoods - Marion County

 Census Tracts - Marion County

 School Corporations - Marion County

-List of Indicators For this data category and source, SAVI has developed 215 associated
+List of Indicators For this data category and source, SAVI has developed 215 associated indicators.
+Email savi@iupui.edu for a complete list of indicators.

-HEALTH VITAL RECORDS
+VITAL RECORDS

 - Does not include births or deaths to out-of-county residents which occur within Marion County.

 - Does not include births or deaths to Marion County residents which occur outside of Marion County.

 - These limitations should be kept in mind when analyzing rates of occurrence.

-- As of 2007, the following data can no longer be collected from the source provider.
+- As of 2007, the following data can no longer be collected\ from the source provider.
 Associated SAVI indicators are available still for the previous years of SAVI birth certificate processing (1988 2006):

-- Birth data:
+- o Birth data:

 - Drug and alcohol use by the mother

 - Mother's HIV test results

 - Mother's participation in MCH program

 - As of 2007, the following data are reported differently preventing comparison with previous data years.

-- Birth data:
+- o Birth data:

 - Tobacco use by the mother

 - Mother's sexually transmitted infection status

 - Father's employment status